GhostKellz/ghostspec/README.md

 </div>

+## DISCLAIMER

+⚠️ **EXPERIMENTAL LIBRARY - FOR LAB/PERSONAL USE** ⚠️

+This is an experimental library under active development.
+It is intended for research, learning, and personal projects.
+The API is subject to change!

 GhostSpec is a comprehensive testing framework for Zig that provides property-based testing, fuzzing, benchmarking, and mocking capabilities.

 ## Installation